Trazer09/Remove-YouTube-Distraction/README.md

 ## Option 1:

-Copy and paste the filtes.txt content in my filters and clicking apply changes.
+Copy and paste the filtes.txt content in **My Filters** section of ublock origin and click apply changes.

 ## Option 2: